Last updated on January 14th, 2022

-When the welding arc comes in contact with the material to be welded, it creates a stream of fiery sparks and spatter.
+When the welding arc comes in contact with the material to be welded, it creates a stream of fiery sparks and spatters.
 These can reach a distance of up to 35 feet away.
 If there are no flammable materials around, they’ll just fall to the ground and disintegrate within seconds.
 However, if the sparks come in contact with any flammable material, they can ignite a fire.
-If they come in contact with an explosive material, it could result in an explosion.
+If they come in contact with explosive material, it could result in an explosion.

 Flammable and explosive materials being solids, liquids, or gases.

 Electrocution and electric shock are ever-present hazards of the welding profession.
 Damaged welding leads that are no longer able to contain the electrical circuit is the most common cause of electric shock while welding.
 Faulty connections, missing insulators and faulty cables add to the risks.

 Electric shock while welding is a serious hazard at all times.
 The risk increases several times over when welding in electrically-hazardous conditions such as damp surroundings, metal flooring or structures, or wearing wet clothing.
 Workers carrying out welding work at height are at additional risk of falling from height if they receive an electrical shock.

 Toxic fumes and gases such as carbon monoxide, chromium and nickel oxides, ozone, or nitrogen oxide are generated when fusing metals.
 Welders may be exposed to several different types of fumes and gases depending on the type of metal they are working on.